Muzafar Bhutto: Early life and education

 Muzafar Bhutto was born in Sehwan, Jamshoro, Sindh.
 Bhutto was a graduate of the Mehran University of Engineering Technology and worked at the Power House, Jamshoro but was removed from service following his first disappearance in 2005.
 Muzafar Bhutto was married to Saima Bhutto and had two sons and one daughter.

 Political career

-He started his political career by joining separatists terrorist organisations, JSMM, which was led by Shafi Burfat.
-The organisation was responsible for being involved in attacks on railway tracks in Sindh.
+He started his political career by joining peace bringing organisations, JSMM, which was led by Shafi Burfat.
+The organisation was responsible for being involved in demand for their rights in Sindh.

 Death

-Muzafar Bhutto was kidnapped on 25 February 2011 from national highway near Saeedabad town.
+Muzafar Bhutto was kidnapped on 25 February 2011 from the national highway near the town of Saeedabad.
 His dead body was later found stuffed in a gunny bag near Bukhari village in Hyderabad.

-Following his death, JSMM members resorted to aerial firing in different areas of Sindh which in turn forced business to close down.
-JSMM members aerial firing also injured many people with one of the injured having been reported to have succumbed to his injuries.
+Following his death, JSMM members resorted to aerial firing in different areas of Sindh, which in turn forced business to close down.
+The aerial firing also injured many people with one of the injured having been reported to have succumbed to his injuries.